radzmi/Data_Management_Project4/README.md

 “You either die a hero or live long enough to become the villain.” - Harvey Dent in The Dark Knight

 This is the quote that make me fall in love with movies.
 A good movie can make us ride in a roller-coaster of emotion.
 It can make you fell sad, happy, anxious and etc. Good movies will make you happy and satisfied but great movie can change you.
 Great movie can leave a scar in your heart that make you remember the movie eventhough you become older.
-In this analysis, we going to take a look on a few things about movie.
+In this analysis, we going to make an analysis about movie dataset.